Kunlong1994/lab3/Lab-07.md

 ## Part A. HelloYou from the Raspberry Pi

 First, make sure you completed the steps in [the prelab](preLab-07).
-Next, connect your Arduino to a USB port on your Raspberry Pi.
+Next, connect your Arduino to a USB port on your Raspberry Pi and plug in your Pi to turn it on.

 ### Run the HelloYou webserver.

-Use `ssh` to connect to your Pi, like you did for Lab 6.
+Like for Lab 6, you should receive an email from your Pi with an IP address.
+Use `ssh` to connect to your Pi, as you also did for the previous lab.
 Then run the following commands:

 ```
 pi@ixeXX:~ $ cd helloYou/